Aloento/Aloento/source/_posts/Basics-of-Computer-Science.md

 We can rotate the sample, but we still have to fit into the big piece of leather.

-This is the most difficult problem out of the four, because the main "philosophical" difference between them is that the first three wereobvious finite problems (finite number of people, objects, intervals), whereas this problem cannot produce obvious finite number of nodes.
+This is the most difficult problem out of the four, because the main "philosophical" difference between them is that the first three were obvious finite problems (finite number of people, objects, intervals), whereas this problem cannot produce obvious finite number of nodes.

 ![8](8.png)